mitchelljustin/pragmatic-lightning/index.md

 Now that your user wallet has testnet Bitcoins on it, the time has come to open a channel with your Lightning node.

-To do this you'll need to pass two pieces of information to the user wallet: the IP address and the public key of your Lightning node.
+You'll need to pass two pieces of information to the user wallet: the IP address and the public key of your Lightning node.
 The public key can be found with the `lncli getinfo` command.
-We pass the `-n testnet` option to specify we are talking about testnet, not mainnet.
+Pass the `-n testnet` option to specify you're talking about testnet.
 ```bash
 $ docker-compose exec lnd lncli -n testnet getinfo
 {